Pamela454/Sinatra-Portfolio-Project/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/emr`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+TODO: This gem allows physicians to manage patient lists and for patients to also view their medical history and active medical problems.

 ## Installation